zit-bb-d43/lila-einhorn/README.md

 ```
 # check for redirects, shorteners, ...
 curl -LI <DOMAIN>
+# curl it. remember that sometimes a real browser is neccessary
+curl <DOMAIN>

 # set vars for IP and DOMAIN if already known
 export IP=<IP>